Churn vs Revenue Churn Calculator

 Methodology

 This calculator computes the churn gap by subtracting customer churn percentage from revenue churn percentage.
 The result reveals whether lost customers represent disproportionately high or low revenue value relative to the overall customer base.
 A positive gap indicates that departing customers generated above-average revenue per account, suggesting the business is losing higher-value relationships.
 A negative gap suggests lost customers were below-average revenue contributors, indicating natural attrition of lower-value accounts.
 The calculation applies the two churn rates directly without adjustment for timing, seasonality, or cohort effects.
 It models churn as occurring uniformly and does not account for acquisition costs, lifetime value recovery potential, or the composition of remaining customers.
-The metric serves as a diagnostic signal only and should be interpreted alongside absolute churn rates and business context.
+The metric serves as a diagnostic signal only and can be interpreted alongside absolute churn rates and business context.

 References